mutating/skelet/README.md

 ```

 > ⓘ This restriction only applies to user code.
 Default values and loading values from sources will continue to function.

+## Transformations and serialization

+Application settings are rarely selected “outside”; usually, they do not need to be sent over the network or anything like that.
+But if you suddenly need to do so, you can convert such an object into a standard Python format for serialization, dict: